-- Service to a rigorous, core liberal arts curriculum rooted in the Western tradition that is the same for all students. - Small teacher-to-student ratio. - Dedicated, enthusiastic, and intellectually excellent teachers who serve as models of learning and of character. - Detailed student evaluation, with an emphasis upon narrative evaluation of learning and growth rather than upon grades and percentages. - Regular and meaningful homework assignments. - High standards of personal conduct and polite behavior for students.
+- Service to a rigorous, core liberal arts curriculum rooted in the Western tradition that is the same for all students. - Team-taught classrooms, robust student support - Dedicated, enthusiastic, and intellectually excellent teachers who serve as models of learning and of character. - Detailed student evaluation, with an emphasis upon narrative evaluation of learning and growth rather than upon grades and percentages. - Regular and meaningful homework assignments. - High standards of personal conduct and polite behavior for students.